 Official vs unofficial channels of communication

 In terms of whether they are prescribed for use in an organization, or not, we also distinguish between official and unofficial channels of communication:

-- Official channels of communication are the hardware and software solutions prescribed for communication by official company policies.
-For example:
+Official channels of communication are the hardware and software solutions prescribed for communication by official company policies.

-- A healthcare facility that practices face-to-face meeting on a daily basis, with little to no alternatives;
+- A healthcare facility that practices face-to-face meetings on a daily basis, with little to no alternatives

-- Unofficial communication channels may accompany official communication channels.
+Unofficial communication channels may accompany official communication channels.
 The key difference between an unofficial and an official communication channel is that the latter is NOT prescribed for everyday use by an official company policy.
-For example: